-The MAXX-2400HD has 12 General Purpose Inputs, referred to as GPI 1 through GPI 12.
+The optional CXP-5 module has 12 General Purpose Inputs, referred to as GPI 1 through GPI 12.
 Each can be programmed to trigger one of the following events on a channel:

-CUE Cue a clip

-JUMP Cue selected clip for immediate playback (Playlist Mode only)

-NEXT Immediately plays next cued clip in a playlist for playback (Playlist Mode only)

-PAUSE Pause a clip

-PLAY Play a clip

-RECORD Start a recording

-SELPREV In Playlist Mode - Navigate to clip above currently selected clip

-SELNEXT In Playlist Mode - Navigate to clip below currently selected clip

-STOP Stop a clip
+CUE Cue a clip (in a Playlist or Playback Schedule) JUMP Cue selected clip for immediate playback (Playlist Mode only) NEXT Immediately plays next cued clip in a playlist for playback (Playlist Mode only) PAUSE Pause a clip PLAY Play a clip RECORD Start a recording SELPREV In Playlist Mode - Navigate to clip above currently selected clip SELNEXT In Playlist Mode - Navigate to clip below currently selected clip STOP Stop a clip

-To program a GPI Input, select EDIT-> CONFIGURE-> GPI.
-Figure 17 will display the screen.
+To program a GPI Input, select EDIT >CONFIGURE >GPI.
+The screen of Figure 16 - GPI Configuration Screen will be displayed.
 GPI 1 through 12 are programmable inputs.
-The checkboxes to the right of each selection represent video channels 1, 2, 3 and 4.
-GPI 9 is shown with an expanded pulldown for trigger option.
+The checkboxes to the right of each selection represent video channel 1 and channel 2.